sourcers and recruiters

 Not quite.
 You see, direct sourcing has evolved with the times!

-Today, organizations are coming up with direct sourcing programs by either hiring a dedicated team or outsourcing it to a specialized service provider.
+Today, organizations are coming up with direct sourcing programs by either hiring a dedicated team or outsourcing recruitment to a specialized service provider.
 As a matter of fact, 58% of organizations rely on staffing suppliers as “curation partners” for their direct sourcing needs.

 As curation partners, you can gain access to a larger number of job openings within the enterprise.
 This increased volume allows them to operate at a greater scale, which can lead to higher revenue and profitability.